-GCV{gas} = GCV of the gas in gaseous state contained in the ship's tanks, expressed in MJ/m3(n) or MJ/m3(s) in accordance with ISO 6976.
+GCV{gas} = GCV of the gas in gaseous state contained in the ship's tanks,

 As indicated in Section 2.3.3, the parameters p, T and GCV{gas} can be either measured, estimated, or taken as constants determined by experience.
 Any resulting inaccuracy would only concern the energy of gas displaced which represents less than 1% (typically about 0.3%) of the quantity of energy in the LNG transferred and may therefore be negligible.
 In Japan it is common practice to assume the return gas to be 100% methane in the calculation of the energy of gas displaced.